NoBrainerGames/nobrainergames.github.io/docs/blog/2019-11 - First Steps.md

 The answer was that C++ was too complex for me to create a non-trivial system from scratch with.
 I simply did not have enough experience with it to implement a massive C++ codebase by myself; especially one that would eventually be worked on by other people.
 I was missing the intricacies of the language and knowledge of best practices that came with years of experience working in large game development teams.

-It was for I stumbled on communities and languages that sought to overcome similar challenges, the D community being one of them.
+It was fortunate that I stumbled upon communities and languages that sought to overcome similar challenges, the D community being one of them.

-Other than D, I found that the [Haxe](https://haxe.org/) and [Rust](https://www.rust-lang.org/) communities were exhibiting rapid growth in the game programming space.
-I also considered using Swift outside of the Apple ecosystem, which presented some interesting possibilities.
+Other than D, I found that the [Haxe](https://haxe.org/) and [Rust](https://www.rust-lang.org/) communities exhibited rapid growth in the game programming space.
+Using Swift outside of the Apple ecosystem also occurred to me, having had experience implementing and releasing games to the App Store in earlier projects.

 The following is the list of languages and frameworks I seriously investigated: